Turkish Cypriots: Culture

 The Turkish Cypriots are Turkish-speaking, regard themselves as secular Muslims, and take pride in their Ottoman heritage.
 However, Turkish Cypriots differentiate themselves from mainlanders, especially from the religiously conservative settlers who have come to Cyprus more recently, but their strong connection to Turkey is nonetheless undisputed.
 Hence, the Turkish Cypriot identity is based on their ethnic Turkish roots and links to mainland Turkey, but also to their Cypriot character with cultural and linguistic similarities with Greek Cypriots.
 Their culture is heavily based on family ties linked to parents, siblings, and relatives; one's neighbourhood is also considered important as emphasis is given on helping those in need.
 Thus, much of their lives revolves around social activities, and food is a central feature of gatherings.
 Turkish Cypriot folk dances, music, and art are also integral parts of their culture.

 Religion

-The majority of Turkish Cypriots (99%) are Sunni Muslims.
-However, the secularizing force of Kemalism has also exerted an impact on Turkish Cypriots.
+According to a 2020 survey, the majority of Turkish Cypriots – about 70% – are religious, with most of those – about 98.7% – identifying as secular Sunni Muslims; about 30% of the total population does not identify with any religion.
 Religious practices are considered a matter of individual choice and many do not actively practice their religion.
 Alcohol is frequently consumed within the community and most Turkish Cypriot women do not cover their heads.
 Turkish Cypriot males are generally circumcised at a young age in accordance with religious beliefs, although, this practice appears more related to custom and tradition than to powerful religious motivation.

 The social/religious phenomenon of crypto-Christianity was observed in Cyprus, as in other parts of the Ottoman Empire.
 The crypto-Christians of Cyprus were known as Linobambaki (= of linen and cotton).
 They are mentioned by foreign travellers as Turks who are secretly Greeks, observing the Greek Orthodox fasting (Turner 1815), drinking wine, eating pork and often taking Christian wives.